 Intersecting with Slick Rock Trail in several places, Hell’s Revenge offers a different type of challenge for outdoor motorheads with the 4X4 bug.
 Rent a Jeep or bring your own tricked-out rock-crawler and motor up and down the petrified dunes.
 Just to give you an idea of what you’re up against, the 6.5-mile trail typically takes 2-3 hours to conquer — and that’s if you don’t bust a tie-rod.
 Drive down and definitely have your spare tire(s) inflated and ready to go.

-Given Moab’s arid desert climate, you wouldn’t think it would be a great place for a winery, but in the go-go-try-anything 1970s some people figured out that the cool nights and dry hot days above 4,000 feet are perfect for producing tasty grapes.
-Castle Creek Winery, just like the film museum in #9, is located at Red Cliffs Lodge just up Highway 128 from downtown Moab.
+Given Moab’s arid desert climate, you wouldn’t think it would be a great place for a winery, but in the go-go-try-anything 1970s, some people figured out that the cool nights and dry hot days above 4,000 feet are perfect for producing tasty grapes.
+Spanish Valley Vineyards & Winery, located just 10 minutes south of Moab, offers tastings and tours.
 It’s a beautiful place to sniff and imbibe the fermented fruit of Utah’s unique desert signature.

 Arches, four miles north of Moab, is known for its incredible concentration of sandstone arches (holes in the rock formed by earthquakes, wind, water and other erosion).
 There are more than 2,000 labeled arches in the park’s 120 square miles.
 The park features a few celebrity arches accessible by very reasonable day hikes.
 Check out Landscape Arch, Double O and Windows for more moderate hikes.
 Or there’s Sand Dune Arch if you want a nice stroll that’s just a 0.3-mile walk from the parking area.